Table of Contents

 Companies Participating in the IRS Free File Program

 Not everyone is eligible for the Free File option, which includes a limited number of forms.
-If you have investments or rental properties, operate a small business or face other unique or more complicated situations, you may need to purchase a more deluxe version instead.
+If you have investments, rental properties, operate a small business or face other unique or more complicated situations, you may need to purchase a more full-featured version instead.

 File Taxes Free With TurboTax